North Carolina Community College Systems –North Carolina Independent Colleges and Universities (ICAA)

 • the Universal General Education Transfer Component (UGETC) which includes a minimum of 30 semester hours of credit, and

-• Additional general education, pre-major, and elective courses that prepare students for successful transfer into selected majors at the senior institution and bring the total number of hours in the degree programs to 60-61 semester hours.
+• Additional general education, pre-major, and elective courses that prepare students for successful transfer into selected majors at the NCICU institution and bring the total number of hours in the degree programs to 60-61 semester hours.

 The specific number and distribution of courses used to fulfill the requirement in each of these areas will be identified by each community college as meeting its own general education requirements.
 The Universal General Education Transfer Component and Other Required General Education courses will be drawn from those courses designated in the North Carolina Community College Combined Course Library as being transferable general education.
 This will preserve the autonomy of each community college to develop its own general education program, including those aspects that make its program unique.
+Students should follow the NCICU institution-designed BDPs for specifics regarding courses and distribution.

 Transfer of Associate in Arts and Associate in Science degree programs.

-1. The ICAA enables North Carolina community college graduates of two-year associate in arts and associate in science degree programs who are admitted to signatory institutions of the NCICU to transfer with junior status if they follow the senior institution’s published baccalaureate degree completion plans.
+1. The ICAA enables North Carolina community college graduates of two-year associate in arts and associate in science degree programs who are admitted to signatory institutions of the NCICU to transfer with junior status if they follow the NCICU institution’s published baccalaureate degree completion plans.

-4. Due to degree requirements in some majors, additional courses at the senior institution may be required beyond the general education courses and pre-major courses taken at the community college.
-Community college graduates of the Associate in Arts or Associate in Science degree programs who have earned 60 semester hours in approved transfer courses with a grade of “C” or better and an overall GPA of at least 2.0 on a 4.0 scale will receive at least 60 semester hours of academic credit upon admission to a Signatory Institution of the ICAA.
+5. Community college graduates of the Associate in Arts or Associate in Science degree programs who have earned 60 semester hours in approved transfer courses with a grade of “C” or better and an overall GPA of at least 2.0 on a 4.0 scale will receive at least 60 semester hours of academic credit upon admission to a Signatory Institution of the ICAA.

-5. Requirements for admission to some major programs may require additional pre-specialty courses beyond the pre-major taken at the community college.
+6. Requirements for admission to some major programs may require additional pre-specialty courses beyond the pre-major taken at the community college.
 Students entering such programs may need more than two academic years of course work to complete the baccalaureate degree, depending on requirements of the program.

-6. All courses approved for transfer in the ICAA are designated as fulfilling general education or pre-major/elective requirements.
+7. All courses approved for transfer in the ICAA are designated as fulfilling general education or pre-major/elective requirements.
 While general education and pre-major courses may also be used as electives, elective courses may not be used to fulfill general education requirements.

-7. ICAA courses taken beyond the 60-61 SHC of credit in which the student received a grade of less than a “C” will not negate the provisions of the ICAA.
+8. ICAA courses taken beyond the 60-61 SHC of credit in which the student received a grade of less than a “C” will not negate the provisions of the ICAA.

 Transfer of courses taken in other associate degree programs.
 Upon admission to a Signatory Institution of the ICAA, a community college student who was enrolled in an Associate in Applied Science (AAS) or Associate in Fine Arts (AFA) degree program and who satisfactorily completed the courses with a grade of "C" or better in all courses that are designated for college transfer will receive credit for those courses.
 Students completing courses designated Universal General Education Transfer Component will receive equivalent general education course credit for those courses at the receiving institution.
 For courses not designated as Universal General Education Transfer Component, the receiving institution will determine whether the course will count as general education or pre-major/elective credit.
 Students in these programs who transfer must meet the general education requirements of the receiving institution.

 Transfer of Advanced Placement (AP) course credit.
 Advanced Placement (AP) course credits, awarded for a score of three or higher, are acceptable as part of a student's successfully completed Associate in Arts or Associate in Science degree under the ICAA.
-Students who receive AP course credit at a community college, but do not complete the Associate in Arts or Associate in Science degree will have AP credit awarded on the basis of the senior institution's AP policy.
+Students who receive AP course credit at a community college, but do not complete the Associate in Arts or Associate in Science degree will have AP credit awarded on the basis of the NCICU institution's AP policy.

 Transfer Credit Appeal